i2p/i2p.i2p/README.DIRECTORIES.md

 `apps/apparmor` | Ruleset for AppArmor.
 `apps/BOB` | Code for the BOB service.
 `apps/i2psnark` | Code for i2psnark, the torrent client component in webconsole.
-`apps/i2ptunnel` | Code for the Hidden Service Manager in webconsole.
+`apps/i2ptunnel` | Code for the Hidden Service Manager, and it's GUI in webconsole.
 `apps/jetty` | Jetty webserver code.
 `apps/routerconsole` | The router console code.
 `apps/sam` | SAM service.